Table of Contents

-- If web-time hours are not submitted to supervisors within 1 day of the due date, a paper timecard will need to be submitted the following month.
+- If web-time hours are not submitted to supervisors within 1 day of the due date, a late timesheet form will need to be submitted.

 - Hours should be rounded to the nearest quarter hour and entered in decimal form on the timecard.
 Examples: One hour and 15 minutes = 1.25 hours, 1½ hours =1.50, and 1¾ hours =1.75.

 Supervisors have 4 days to approve students’ web-time hours each month.
 If the supervisor is unable to approve a student’s web-time (or submit timecards) on the due date, arrangements should be made for another authorized staff person, who is able to verify the hours worked, to approve time or sign the timecard in the supervisor’s absence.
 At no time is a student authorized to sign for payment of hours.
 (See web-time procedure for setting up a proxy in the web-time section of the SE website: http://www.csbsju.edu/se/webtime.htm#proxy).

 Timecards/web-time hours are due every two weeks, and will be paid every two weeks.
 The full payroll schedule is available on the student employment website.
 It is the students’ responsibility to submit their web-time hours on the timesheet due date.
 For departments using paper timecards, the department usually turns in the timecards for student employees.
 All payroll forms and employment contracts must be completed before any payment of earnings will be processed.

 Late time cards will not be processed until the following month.

 All positions are paid according to the CSB/SJU variable wage scale based on criteria in job descriptions.
 Students should ask their supervisors for information on their particular wage rate.